microsoft/qsharp-language/Specifications/Language/2_Statements/VariableDeclarationsAndReassignments.md

 # Variable declarations and reassignments

 Values can be bound to symbols using the `let` and `mutable` statements.
-These types of bindings provide a convenient way to access a value via the defined handle.
+These kinds of bindings provide a convenient way to access a value via the defined handle.
 Despite the misleading terminology borrowed from other languages, handles  declared on a local scope and containing values are called *variables*.
 This may be misleading because `let` statements define *single-assignment handles*, which are handles that remain bound to the same value for the duration of their validity.
 Variables that can be re-bound to different values at different points in the code need to be explicitly declared as such, and are specified using the `mutable` statement.